lukemonahan/missile_map/README.md

  	* Latitude: Starting latitude to load
  	* Longitude: Starting longitude to load
  	* Zoom: Starting zoom level to load
-  * Show Labels: Toggle to show/hide labels or latitude and longitude (default)
+  * Show Labels: Toggle to show/hide custom labels (default), latitude and longitude labels, or no labels

 ## Drilldown
 To enrich your dashboards with some interactivity, [enable drilldown in your dashboard panel](https://docs.splunk.com/Documentation/Splunk/latest/Viz/DrilldownIntro#Access_the_drilldown_editor)